Embrace the Truth

-Now, if you took all the times, events and people you just thought about and boiled those memories down to a word or phrase about what God thinks and feels about you, what would that word or phrase be?
-Some people have said things like, Dearly loved.
+Now, if you took all the times, events, and people you just thought about and boiled those memories down to a word or phrase about what God thinks and feels about you, what would that word or phrase be?
+Some people have said things like this: Dearly loved.
 Known by God.
 Friend of God.
 Cherished.
 Hemmed in.
 Radiant.
 Warrior.
 We all share a common identity in Christ.
 We are his dearly loved children.
-Maybe that's the true identity you'll embrace for you life.
-It's true: you are God's dearly loved son/daughter.
+Maybe that's the true identity you'll embrace for your life.
+It's true: you are God's dearly loved son or daughter.
 But as you have thought about your life story, maybe there's another name God might give to you about your identity in Christ.
 If so, what might that word or phrase be?

 What you wrote down is your core truth about your identity in Christ.